wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week2.md

 ######################################################################################################

+Week2 was hard as these task were difficult and challanging.
+I watched all the vidoes and perfrmed the tasks.
+I learned lot in thsi week and also struggle lot as there were errors while i was doing tasks so i did troubleshooting by looking different websites and at the end able to solve the errors.

+Here are the detaisls of my homework task.

 ✅ Instrument our backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider.

 First created account in https://ui.honeycomb.io/ and followed the [GuideLine](https://github.com/omenking/aws-bootcamp-cruddur-2023/blob/week-2/journal/week2.md)